montchr/dotfield/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

+> The map is open and connectable in all of its dimensions; it is detachable,
+> reversible, susceptible to constant modification. … The map has to do with
+> performance, whereas the tracing always involves an alleged “competence”.

-My worlds and systems, a nutrient-rich typo terraforming the hungry heads of a talking planet.
+My worlds and systems, a nutrient-rich collection of typos feeding the hungry heads of a talking planet, "oriented toward an experimentation in contact with the real".

-## Disclaimer

-These configurations are generally very rough, disorganised, and frustrating to work with.
-I plan to do some clean up soon.

-If you have questions or feedback, please ask/post away!
-I hope visitors manage to find something helpful/inspiring/interesting, but please keep in mind that **I have no idea what I'm doing**.
-I sometimes make changes that I sound confident about, but may end up reversing them days or hours later.
-If something doesn't work for you, I may be able to help, but please don't assume that just because it lives in my configuration means that it "works" or "is a best practice" or "is in any way secure".
+These are my personal configurations and are not intended for use as a template, but you are welcome to do so if you like!
+I hope visitors manage to find something helpful/inspiring/interesting, but please keep in mind that *I have no idea what I'm doing*.

-Which brings me to the license:
+Dotfield does not embody "best practices" or "the right way to Nix".
+The project exists as an evolving and unstable result of one amateur's take on identifying and implementing flexible and understandishable patterns or novelties across other sources this amateur has encountered.

+Feel free to copy/modify/fork under the terms of [the license](./COPYING), but nothing here is guaranteed to work.
+In fact, some of it *doesn't* work or might be total nonsense, but I will generally indicate that with `FIXME` or `TODO` comments scattered throughout.

-## License
+## Fellow Travellers

-Copyright (C) 2020-2022 Chris Montgomery

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You may read the license in full within the [COPYING](./COPYING) file included in the project root.
-You may also find it at <https://www.gnu.org/licenses/>
+If you have questions or feedback, please ask away!
+If you use anything within as a starting point for your own configurations and find that my implementation doesn't work for you, feel free to ask for help.
+Even if I can't help, I would be interested to hear about what you've encountered -- perhaps such an issue would be something I'd have run into at a future point.

 ## Structure